 Visit the Wright Brother's National Memorial

-We implore you to scale to the top of the hill and get a closer look of the monument while enjoying a breathtaking view of the barrier island.
+We implore you to scale to the top of the hill and get a closer look at the monument.
+Then enjoy a breathtaking view of the barrier island.
 The National Park Service operates and maintains the park, which is open daily, year-round from 9 AM to 5 PM.

 When you feel the incredible sensation of the kite pulling you in the water, you'll find yourself daydreaming about kiteboarding on a daily basis, longing for your next escapade on the sound or ocean waters.